-When a clinical study is nearing completion, research materials including data and documentation need to be prepared for long-term storage.
+When a clinical study is completed, research materials including data and documentation need to be prepared for long-term storage.
 It is important to research documents are stored and archived in a structured way in order to enable scrutiny and verification of research findings, and to repeat analyses.

-When research is conducted at a Swedish state-operated university or HEI, the research material shall be archived there.
-Raw data files, ethical approval, research documentation and published results shall all be archived.
-Most universities and HEIs have personnel who can provide both practical help and advice.
+When research is conducted at a Swedish state-operated HEI, the research material shall be archived there.
+Raw datafiles, ethical approval, research documentation and published results shall all be archived.
+Most HEIs have personnel who can provide both practical help and advice.
 There are several non-state operated research principals covered by the same archiving and screening requirements, such as Chalmers University of Technology and Jönköping University.